MANY CHARTS AND GRAPHICS ARE NOW DOWNLOADABLE AS FREE PDFS!

-Our products fall into four main categories: charts, photo guides, digital atlases, and field guides.
+Our products fall into four main categories: charts, photographic guides, digital atlases, and field guides.

 Charts are big complex graphics, often with many species on one page.
 We make one-sided to hang on the wall, and two-sided and foldable for field use.
-Charts of woody plant leaves and buds are available now; charts of sedges will be available in spring of 2019 and mosses will be available in spring or fall, 2019.
+Folding Charts of woody plant leaves and buds are available now; folding charts of sedges are also available now (spring of 2019) and mosses will be available in spring of 2020.

 The digital atlases, an Atlas Foundation specialty, are collections of images, diagrams, and text, that can be zoomed to show structural details at up to 30x magnification.
 They also use icons and identification diagrams, two more Atlas specialties, to show ecology and critical characteristics.
-The digital atlas of bryophytes will be available fall of 2017.
-The digital atlas of woody plants is scheduled for spring of 2018, and the digital atlases for sedges will follow in winter 2018-2019.
+The digital atlas of bryophytes will be available about December of 2019.
+The digital atlas of woody plants is also scheduled for December of 2019.

 Field guides are full-length books, with drawings, text, maps, and diagrams, intended for field identification.
-The first field guide, to woody plants, is in preparation now, and should be published in 2019, by a University Press.
+The first field guide, to woody plants, is in preparation now, and should be published in 2021, by Cornell University Press.

-We also have a a collection of miscellaneous graphics that don’t fit into any of the above categories.
-You may view them as high-resolution svg graphics on the Graphics for Download page, or download and print them as pdfs.
+We also have a a collection of miscellaneous graphics that don’t fit into the above categories.
+You may view them as high-resolution .svg graphics on the Graphics for Download page, or download and print them as .pdfs.
 They are free for personal, nonprofit, and educational use; please credit us if you use them in lectures or publications.

-We are making a few decorative products, including placemats for educational dining, available beginning in fall/winter 2017.
+We plan to make a few decorative products, including placemats for educational dining, available sometime in future.

 A lot of work has gone into these products, and we are proud of the results.
 If you like them, or find them useful, or know how they can be improved, please let us know.